AWS Big Data Blog

 VPC components can be interlinked only if they are present in the same AWS Region.
 Therefore, AWS Glue cannot create the elastic network interfaces inside a VPC in another region.
 If the VPC containing the data store is in another region, you have to add the network routes and create additional network interfaces which allow network interfaces set up by AWS Glue to establish network connectivity with the data store.

-In this blog post, we describe how to configure the networking routes and interfaces to give AWS Glue access to a data store in an AWS Region different from the one with your AWS Glue resources.
+In this blog post, we will describe two different ways to configure the networking routes and interfaces to give AWS Glue access to Amazon Redshift in an AWS Region different from the one with your AWS Glue resources.
 In our example, we connect AWS Glue, located in Region A, to an Amazon Redshift data warehouse located in Region B.

 Note: The examples here assume that the Amazon Redshift cluster is in a different AWS Region, but belongs to the same account.
-The same setup and instructions are also valid for an Amazon Redshift cluster in a different account.
+In this setup, the glue resources are in a private subnet in the glue VPC while the redshift cluster is in a private subnet in the Redshift VPC.

 Setting up VPC components for AWS Glue